hilbertcube/hilbertcube.github.io/README.md

 ## About

 Blog website.
-Coded from scratch using HTML, CSS3, JS.
+Coded from scratch using HTML5, CSS3, and vanilla JS.

 ## Run